Cyrine-afk/Facial-Recognition/README.md

 # Facial-Recognition
-AI application that can detect and recognize faces.
+Artificial Intelligence application that can detect and recognize faces.